LAX color tunnels

-The LAX color tunnels were designed in the 1950s and installed in 1961 at the Los Angeles International Airport (LAX).
+LAX color tunnels is a term used to describe decorative mosaic decor installed in several tunnels built in 1961 at the Los Angeles International Airport (LAX).
 Seven tunnels were created, three remain open to the public.

-The tunnels were envisioned by the architecture firm Pereira & Luckman, to minimize the experienced distance of the 300 to 500 ft tunnels.
+Designed in the 1950s, the tunnels were envisioned by the architecture firm Pereira & Luckman, to minimize the experienced distance of the 300 to 500 ft tunnels.
 The work was overseen by Charles D. Kratka, the firm's head of interior design and they were designed by Janet Bennett, then a young artist on his team.
 The tiles were produced by Alfonso Pardinas of Byzantine Mosaics in San Francisco.

 Tunnels

-As of September 2022, Tom Bradley International Terminal is connected to Terminal 4 via an above-ground passage, Terminal 4 to Terminal 5 to Terminal 6 are connected via an underground tunnel, and Terminal 6 to Terminal 7 to Terminal 8 are connected above ground.